-AMENDMENT OF THE AGREEMENT
+AMENDMENT OF THIS AGREEMENT

-- (a) The Government of Canada and the Agency shall, at the request of either, consult each other on amendments to this Agreement. - (b) All amendments shall require the agreement of the Government of Canada and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself or in accordance with a simplified procedure. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) The Government of Japan and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of the Government of Japan and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of this Agreement. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.